-- An ALA-accredited Master in Library Science degree or its equivalent. - Successful record as an administrative leader with experience in collection development and management, including special collections; budget and planning; personnel management, including faculty, staff, and students; library services and information technologies; operations; and physical facilities. - An expressed commitment to engaging with and advancing the core Catholic and Jesuit values of Loyola. - An expressed commitment to social justice and inclusive excellence, with a track record of individual action and leadership to equity, and inclusion. - Ability to work with the tenure and promotion process as a leader within University Libraries and serve as a mentor to tenured and tenure-track faculty. - A successful record of faculty engagement and evidence of innovation in support of curricular development, instructional design, pedagogy, and scholarship across diverse disciplines. - Evidence of developing effective collaborations and relationships across campus constituencies, as well as with community partners and key stakeholders that expand beyond the campus community. - Ability to develop and cultivate external fundraising sources for resource enrichment in a University setting. - Experience within a campus that includes a health sciences library within an R1 institution. - An adept and collaborative manager, who is able to prioritize, delegate, and motivate as well as support faculty and staff in ongoing professional development opportunities. - Excellent communication, interpersonal, and leadership skills and the ability to act as a strong advocate for the University Libraries at the university, state, and national levels. - Extensive knowledge of emerging library technology, systems, and software, including integrated library system migrations, and an understanding of the current challenges in scholarly publishing, preservation, and dissemination of knowledge. - Expert knowledge of the challenges and trends impacting academic libraries and universities, experience developing innovative and creative solutions to respond, and a nuanced understanding of how current trends have impacted the academic publishing ecosystem. - A clear vision of the academic library as a vibrant center of research, scholarship, and experiential learning and demonstrated commitment to developing a dynamic and technologically innovative student-centered library.
+- A minimum of an ALA-accredited Master in Library Science degree or its equivalent. - A clear progression of leadership responsibilities in university Libraries - Successful record as an administrative leader with experience in various aspects of collection development and management, including special collections; budget and planning; personnel management, including faculty, staff, and students; library services and information technologies; operations; and physical facilities. - An expressed commitment to engaging with and advancing the core Catholic and Jesuit values of Loyola. - An expressed commitment to social justice and inclusive excellence, with a track record of individual action and leadership to equity, and inclusion. - A successful record of faculty engagement and evidence of innovation in support of curricular development, instructional design, pedagogy, and scholarship across diverse disciplines. - Evidence of developing effective collaborations and relationships across campus constituencies, as well as with community partners and key stakeholders that expand beyond the campus community. - Ability to develop and cultivate external fundraising sources for resource enrichment in a University setting. - Experience within a campus that includes a health sciences library within an R1 institution. - An adept and collaborative manager, who is able to prioritize, delegate, and motivate as well as support faculty and staff in ongoing professional development opportunities. - Excellent communication, interpersonal, and leadership skills and the ability to act as a strong advocate for the University Libraries at the University, state, and national levels. - Extensive knowledge of emerging library technology, systems, and software, including integrated library system migrations, and an understanding of the current challenges in scholarly publishing, preservation, and dissemination of knowledge. - Expert knowledge of the challenges and trends impacting academic libraries and universities, experience developing innovative and creative solutions to respond, and a nuanced understanding of how current trends have impacted the academic publishing ecosystem. - A clear vision of the academic library as a vibrant center of research, scholarship, and experiential learning and demonstrated commitment to developing a dynamic and technologically innovative student-centered library.